bclover/real-world-functional-programming-book/gitbook/part7/total_functions.md

 Before we can even run the code in TypeScript, we have to compile it to JavaScript.
 However, instantly, TypeScript shows us an error with our 2nd add:

-> Argument of type 'Error' is not assignable to prameter of type 'number'.`
+> Argument of type 'Error' is not assignable to parameter of type 'number'.`

 In English, that's: